eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

 #### 6.2.1.1.
 Principles for PID set revision

-This chapter proposes a revision of the eIDAS optional datasets specified in eIDAS CIR 2015/1501[^19] (TODO: Update this footnote number to 20) and discusses further specification, data minimization and identifiers.
+This chapter proposes a revision of the eIDAS optional datasets specified in eIDAS CIR 2015/1501[^19] and discusses further specification, data minimization and identifiers.

 The revision of the eIDAS optional dataset proposed herein is constructed based on the following principles: